 Symptoms of cervical myelopathy can include:

 Imaging studies like MRI and CT scans can detect a spinal disorder from an individual that has no symptoms.
 This is why imaging tests are performed to confirm a diagnosis.
 This is supported by results from the physical/ neurological exams, medical history, and symptoms.

 Those who have undergone an x-ray or other imaging test for a non-spinal related issue could have discovered they have spondylosis, osteophytes, and a herniated disc.
 However, they never knew it because they showed no symptoms.
 Spinal Stenosis of the spine is usually an age-related and gradual process of physical change.
 It can take time for symptoms to show themselves.
 If you have neck or low back pain symptoms that are becoming worse, speak with your doctor.

-The information herein on "Spinal Stenosis Symptoms Early Diagnosis and Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Spinal Stenosis Symptoms Early Diagnosis and Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*